IPLSplatoon/IPL-Splat.github.io/dataProcessor/README.md

 # Setup(TBF)
 - Setup the Google Sheets & Drive API and place their credential files within the secrets folder.
-- install all requirements using `pip install -r requirments.txt`
+- install all requirements using `pip install -r requirements.txt`